 Know what’s in your account

-Without regularly checking statements or ATM mini statements you can’t even begin to know when you’re near your overdraft limit.
+Without regularly checking statements or your bank's mobile app, you can’t even begin to know when you’re near your overdraft limit.

 Is a credit card cheaper?